rmoehn/cartpole/interruptibility/se_intro.md

 yielded quite different numbers on every run.
 And there were flaws in the method, which Stuart Armstrong and Patrick LaVictoire pointed out.
-For this new notebook I eliminated those flaws (other flaws might be remaining), used ten times as much data, more expressive measures and illustrations.
+For this new notebook I eliminated those flaws (other flaws might be remaining), used ten times as much data, more expressive metrics and illustrations.
 And I mostly don't draw conclusions, but ask questions, because questions are all I can confidently derive from my experiments.

 (Note: When you see the section headings in this notebook, you might think that I was trying to produce a proper academic publication.
 This is not so.
 Such a framework just makes writing easier.)

+\* Edit 2018-05-19: Apparently the OpenAI Gym safety environments are gone from the website.